-Performs NRD handshake on current data message
+Function: [NRD] - Performs NRD handshake on current data message.

 Description: Performs the NRD handshake.
 The message which is currently sitting in the HP-IL IC registers one and two is read and saved.
 CA is set.
 The Not Ready for Data (NRD) ready message is sent on the loop.
 The HP-41 waits for the NRD message to return.
-If anything else returns, a FRNS ERR error is generated.
+If anything else returns, a "FRNS ERR" error is generated.
 The saved data message is sent out on the loop.
 The HP-41 waits for an ETO to return.
-If anything else returns, an ETO ERR is generated.
+If anything else returns, a "ETO ERR" is generated.
 K. Sending Identify Messages.

-IDY

-Sends an IDY message, returns data bits to X
+Function: [IDY] - Sends an IDY message, returns data bits to X.

 Description: Sends out an Identify message with the data bits set to zero.
 CA is set before execution.
 When the message returns, the eight data bits are pushed on the stack.
-If the message does not return within ten seconds, a TIME OUT error is generated and -1 is pushed on the stack.
+If the message does not return within ten seconds, a "TIME OUT" error is generated and -1 is pushed on the stack.